NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 2. the mainstream isn't ready for bitcoin yet.
 3. the act of sending bitcoin to someone who doesn't know anything about it, without any purpose, is very awkward and results in a dead end viral loop.

+Then, things got serious.
+Major disagreements were had about the future and hard decisions had to be made.
+Our team went from 3 to 2.
+It was painful and difficult for all, but we knew it was for the best for all involved and for the future strength of the company.

-That in combination with the fact that we didn't personally think a bitcoin wallet alone was a big deal or inspiring to work on, as well as the Facebook API was changing so we'd have to change anyways.
+That in combination with the fact that we didn't personally think a bitcoin wallet by its self would help change the world, as well as the Facebook API was changing so we'd have to change anyways.
 We thought we could build QuickCoin and slowly evolve into what we had imagined.. but it became apparent that wouldn't work.
 We'd have to go straight towards what we had been imagining.

-We beat our heads against the wall a bit, then got back to work.
+We beat our heads against the wall a bit, then got back to work more determined than ever.

-We decided instead of raising money from investors for a product we weren't convinced would really be the future, we'd be keep self-financing the company, bootstrapping and taking what we had built and learned and turning int into something that would really take things to the next level of providing value, giving people a way to use bitcoin and helping it spread.
+We decided instead of raising money from investors for a product we weren't convinced would really be the future, we'd be keep self-financing the company, bootstrapping and taking what we had built and learned and turning it into something that would really take things to the next level of providing value, giving people a way to use bitcoin and helping it spread.

 It's the first public database ever.A public space that the people of the world own, that can be used for freedom of speech, to immortalize our thoughts, and to create a real layer for publishing, monetization and digital ownership.